 I had heard this a few times from Disney Dining Plan veterans, and the idea is great in theory, but I was still a bit skeptical that the Deluxe Disney Dining Plan would actually save money in practice.
 I mean, it’s just so much food.
 So when the opportunity presented itself for us to test the Deluxe Disney Dining Plan, we just had to do our own “research.”
 Oh, the sacrifices we make for our readers! 😉

-For those who are unfamiliar with Walt Disney World’s Dining Plan structure, check out our overview for a nice primer on the Disney Dining Plan.
+For those who are unfamiliar with Walt Disney World’s Dining Plan structure, check out our Ultimate Guide to the Disney Dining Plan post.
 As you can see from that, the Deluxe Disney Dining Plan includes: three counter service restaurants or table service meal credits per night; two snacks per night; and, one refillable mug per trip.
 The snacks and refillable mugs are pretty self-explanatory, so I won’t waste time fixating on those.